-- 1. All Officers are elected by and accountable to the Membership. - a.
+1. All Officers are elected by and accountable to the Membership.

+- a.
 If a Member has a question about the work, activity or conduct of an Officer they may email the Officer and should expect a response within five working days. - b.
 If unsatisfied with the response they receive, they may request a meeting with the Officer, and the Officer must make arrangements to meet the Member within five working days where possible. - c.
 Members are also encouraged to attend Zone meetings, the Union Executive and the Annual Members Meeting where officers will be regularly issuing accountability reports. - d.
-Sabbatical Officer reports will be posted on the Union website and displayed prominently in the SU buildings. - 2.
-No Confidence Procedure for Sabbatical Officers - a.
+Sabbatical Officer reports will be posted on the Union website and displayed prominently in the SU buildings.

+2. No Confidence Procedure for Sabbatical Officers

+- a.
 No Confidence motions for Sabbatical Officers require a 75% majority vote of eligible Members voting in a Referendum, provided that at least 5% of all Members cast a vote in the Referendum.
-Such a motion shall only be triggered by a Secure Petition of no confidence signed by at least 2% of all Members. - b.
+Such a motion shall only be triggered by a Secure Petition of no confidence signed by at least 2% of all Members. - a.b.
+The motion must outline why the officer should be subject to a vote of No Confidence. - b.c.
 Sabbatical Officers, as employees of the Union, are subject to carry out their duties under the terms of employment as laid out by the Board of Trustees.
-They may be subject to dismissal following breaches of contract or gross misconduct in line with relevant employment law. - 3.
-No Confidence Procedure for Non-Sabbatical Officers - a.
+They may be subject to dismissal following breaches of contract or gross misconduct in line with relevant employment law.

+3. No Confidence Procedure for Non-Sabbatical Student Officers

+- a.
 Members shall have the right to call a vote of No Confidence for any non-sabbatical elected Student Officer for any reason at any time by submitting a recall petition. - b.
 The recall petition must outline why the officer should be subject to a vote of No Confidence. - c.
 Quorum for recall petitions shall be 25% of the total number of votes in the position's recent election. - d.
 Signatories of the recall petition must be Members and who must sign the petition along with their student number. - e.
-Only Members eligible to vote in the election of the position in question may participate in proposing or voting in the recall. - f.
+Only Members eligible to vote in the election of the position in question may participate in proposing or voting in the recall.

+- f.
 The petition must be on the Union's website for five working days prior to the vote. - g.
-The vote may take place online.
+The vote may take place online. - h.

-- h.
 Quorum for the No Confidence vote shall match the total number of votes for the position's recent election. - i.
-Once a No Confidence vote has been passed, the Officer in question will be immediately suspended from office. - 4.
-Attendance and non-engagement - a.
-Non-Sabbatical Officers who demonstrate a lack of engagement with their role may be deemed to have resigned by the Union Executive.
+Once a No Confidence vote has been passed, -the Officer in question will be immediately suspended from office.

+4. Attendance and non-engagement

+- a.
+Non Sabbatical Student Officers who demonstrate a lack of engagement with their role may be deemed to have resigned by the Union Executive.
 Lack of engagement is defined as: - i. having two absences to a Policy Zone - ii. or, if a member of Union Executive, 4 total Union meetings during their term of office - b.
 Apologies accepted by the Chair do not count towards absences. - c.
 The officer will be notified and provided an opportunity to explain. - d.
 If the explanation is not sufficient as decided by Union Executive simple majority, or if they do not respond within five working days, they will be notified that the role has been vacated. - e.
 If an officer wishes to appeal against this decision, they may appeal to the Union's Board of Trustees.